 It can produce some troubles when someone uses Etizolam mixed with CNS depressants drugs such as alcohol.
 The interaction of etizolam and alcohol increases poisoning or overdose.
 This may complicate the reversal and management of symptoms.
-Etizolam and alcohol poisoning is similar to that of opioid intoxication and has same symptoms such as slurred speech, and low breathing rate.
+Etizolam and alcohol poisoning is similar to opioid intoxication and has the same symptoms such as slurred speech, and low breathing rate.
 It’s not advisable to mix alcohol and Etizolam due to the effects they have, especially in the central nervous system as people use them as antidepressants.

 Dangers of Etizolam and Alcohol Use